-According to Albanian anti-trafficking law victims are entitled to assistance and support before, during and after the conclusion of the criminal proceedings.
-This assistance is not conditional on victims' willingness to cooperate in the criminal investigation, prosecution or trial.
-The assistance should be confidential, free of charge and should meet the individual victim's needs.
+The Council of Ministers' Decision nr.
+814, dated 26/11/2014, adopting the "National Strategy to Combat Trafficking in Human Beings and its Action Plan 2014 -2017", provides that victims are eligible for assistance and support before, during and after the conclusion of the criminal proceedings, this assistance not being conditional on victims' willingness to cooperate in the criminal investigation, prosecution or trial.
+The assistance should be confidential, free of charge and should be appropriate to the victim's individual needs.
 A reflection period is granted, as well as interpretation for foreign victims, in order to ensure the best interest of the victim.
-According to the Standard Operating Procedures (SOPs) of the National Referral Mechanism (NRM) for victims of human trafficking, these services are provided by the National Coalition of Anti-trafficking Shelters (NCATS) and the State Social Service.
+According to the SOPs of the NRM for victims/potential victims of human trafficking, these services are provided by the National Coalition of Anti-trafficking Shelters (NCATS) and the State Social Service and the related NGOs.